Bad Machinery: Reception

-Describing Bad Machinery as her favorite webcomic of 2011, Lauren Davis of Comics Alliance praised Bad Machinery for its absurd scenarios, and both she and Hannah Shannon of Bleeding Cool praised the webcomic's humorous dialogues.
+Describing Bad Machinery as her favorite webcomic of 2011, Lauren Davis of ComicsAlliance praised Bad Machinery for its absurd scenarios, and both she and Hannah Shannon of Bleeding Cool praised the webcomic's humorous dialogues.
 Shannon stated that the "eye candy art" of Bad Machinery is her favorite part of the webcomic, pointing out that the large page lay-out of the books presents all the details well.

 Staff of The A.V.
 Club noted that Bad Machinery had difficulty finding its footing when it first started.
 Allison's attempt to differentiate Bad Machinery from Scary Go Round despite the overlap in cast resulted in a "bone dry" execution.
 As Allison got a feel for his new, younger cast, "the stories became looser and richer."
 The A.V.
 Club praised Allison's work as consistently reaching the "sweet spot of character-driven comedy," where humour arises naturally through the characters' dialogue.

 In February 2016, Young Adult Library Services Association listed Volume 4 of Bad Machinery in its annual "Great Graphic Novels For Teens" list.
 Lore Sjöberg of Wired listed the webcomic among their best new webcomics of 2010 and Publishers Weekly listed Bad Machinery's first volume, The Case of the Team Spirit, among its best children's books of 2013.